user00000001/tesrasdk-java/docs/en/attest.md

     * JWT: This corresponds to the case that blockchain proof is not contained in the claim
     * JWT-X: This corresponds to the case that blockchain proof is a part of the claim

 `kid`  attribute refers to the public key used for signature verification.
-It has the form <ontID>#keys-<id> as defined in TSG ID specification.
+It has the form <tstID>#keys-<id> as defined in TSG ID specification.

 ```